 There are various organizational structures, including flat and tall structures.
 Then, based on how far authority is delegated along the chain of command, there are centralized and decentralized structures.
-And the structure can be organized in several ways, perhaps built around business units, functions, products, projects, geographies, or a matrix approach.
+The structure can be organized in several ways, perhaps built around business units, functions, products, projects, geographies, or a matrix approach.

 Then, when we graphically represent the organizational structure, it will form an organizational chart.
 It describes the units and positions within the company and how they relate to each other.